 We can’t predict what you will see but we can assure you will witness some crazy sights like we did.

-We saw a few locals giving a bath and a massage to this elephant on the banks of Tungabhadra river.
+We saw a few locals giving a bath and a massage lovingly to this elephant on the banks of Tungabhadra river.

 We saw this cheeky monkey who was totally in love with its own reflection!